If you have a question let us know, and we’ll answer it!

 Q: What special gear do I need?

 A: Swimming costume or trunks, a roadworthy bike, a cycle helmet that carries a standard safety mark and a pair of trainers.
 Optional: Swim goggles/face mask, cycle shoes, cycle goggles, cycle gloves, race belt, heart rate monitor, cycle sat nav, water bottles, spare clothes for after the race, a towel.
 Personal music systems such as iPods are NOT allowed.
-It’s a good idea to bring all your gear in a bucket or plastic box which can be left next to your bike in transition.
+It’s a good idea to bring a towel to set out your gear on next to your bike in transition.

 Q: I don’t usually wear a helmet when out cycling.
 Do I have to wear one in the race?